Positions within this job family perform and/or manage forensic analysis of evidence from criminal cases and/or convicted offender DNA samples.

 Education and Experience required at this level consists of those identified in Level IV plus two additional years of supervisory experience as a forensic laboratory criminalist.

 Applicants must possess, or be eligible for a valid Oklahoma driver’s license.
 They must be able to meet the requirements for peace officer certification if required by the agency.
-They must possess the physical and mental stamina to perform the work and accept the inherent physical, chemical, and biological hazards.
+They must possess the physical and mental stamina to perform the work and accept the inherent physical, psychological, chemical, and biological hazards.
 They need accurate vision with or without corrective lens, and need to accurately distinguish between colors.
 They must be able to successfully complete any necessary training and certification required by the agency, be able to be called back to work at irregular times, be willing and able to work overtime when required, and be willing and able to travel frequently and be in travel status for extended periods of time.
 They must be willing to transfer where and when needed and to accept assignments anywhere in the state; pass a thorough character and background investigation; successfully pass a polygraph examination, drug screen and, if required by the agency, a psychological evaluation.
 Subsequent to an offer of employment, applicants may be required by the Oklahoma Law Enforcement Retirement System to satisfy psychological testing, medical examination and/or physical agility testing standards or requirements.
 Educational and/or experience selective qualifications may apply for specific disciplines, levels, or positions.